Patrick Clifford (musician)

 Patrick Clifford (born in New York City, 1966) is a musician, songwriter, and producer of Irish and folk music.
-Best known as a key member of Four to the Bar—a "well loved and well respected" mainstay of the 1990s New York Irish music scene—he has also released two solo albums: American Wake and Chance of a Start.
+He is best known as a key member of Four to the Bar—a "well loved and well respected" mainstay of the 1990s New York Irish music scene—he has also released two solo albums: American Wake and Chance of a Start.

 Clifford grew up in Washington Heights, Manhattan.
 Like many contemporary New York Irish musicians, he received his earliest training from the renowned Martin Mulvihill, (on piano accordion).
 His primary instrument with Four to the Bar was the bass, but he also added piano, guitar, and accordion to the band's sound, on both stage and recordings.

 As a songwriter, he wrote two tracks for the band's watershed album, Another Son: